abstrz/exercises/README.md

 **Chapters**: </br></br>

 ***1: Programming***
-*Read and do exercises from Structure and Interpretation of Computer Programs.*
+*Read and did exercises from the first three, and most of the fourth, chapters of Structure and Interpretation of Programming Languages."

 ***2: Computer Architecture***
-*Work through first six chapters of NAND2Tetris, and complete corresponding projects.*
+*Worked through first six chapters of NAND2Tetris, and completed corresponding projects.*

 ***3: Algorithms and Data Structures***